 Despite threats of a firing squad, 50 African American sailors stood their ground.
 They were found guilty and sentenced to federal prison.

-Drawing on oral histories collected by Robert Allen, Steve Sheinkin’s book for young adults provides an engrossing introduction to not only the Port Chicago 50 but also to Jim Crow in the World War II military.
+Drawing on oral histories collected by Robert Allen, Steve Sheinkin’s book, The Port Chicago 50, for young adults provides an engrossing introduction to not only the Port Chicago 50 but also to Jim Crow in the World War II military.
 The book is full of stories of the brave servicemen who stood for justice in the face of accusations of cowardice and treason.
 The reader learns of the tactics used to divide them and the support they received from the African American press, Thurgood Marshall, and the NAACP.
 [Description by Rethinking Schools.]

 Read more about the Port Chicago Explosion.